Retire With Style

 Takeaways

-Guardrails can help manage sequence of returns risk in retirement.
+Variable spending strategies can help manage sequence risk effectively.

 Chapters